 For anyone that doesn’t understand this predicament for a redeemed sinner, please allow me to explain.

-Unless a person is born again, then they are lost.
-There is no point sitting through a religious service for an unsaved person, conducted by a priest or vicar (who is paid incidentally to do this) when the person who has just died didn’t even attend the church in question.
+Unless a person is actually born again, then they are lost.
+There is no point sitting through a religious service for an unsaved person, conducted by a priest or vicar (who is paid incidentally to do this) when the person who has just died didn’t even attend the church or any church in question.
 Such a service is an abomination.

 In fact, for a vicar or priest to offer any prayers for the deceased (another abomination) seeing as they didn’t even know the person in the first place, is nothing short of blasphemy.